pan-training/Docker/dmsc-summerschool-2023/README.md

 ## Credits

-This tool is forked from <https://github.com/yuvipanda/jupyter-desktop-server>.
+This tool is based on code from <https://github.com/jupyterhub/jupyter-remote-desktop-proxy>
-It runs a Docker container at Binder, which includes websockify, tightvnc server, and novnc.
+It defines a Docker container which includes websockify, tightvnc server, and novnc plus software specific to the above-mentioned course.